GENIVI/rvi_core/CONFIGURE.md

 # COMPILING THE RVI SOURCE CODE

 Before a development release can be built, the source code needs to be compiled.
 Please see BUILDING.md for details on this process.

 # CREATING THE DEVELOPMENT RELEASE
+*Please note that a new release must be created each time the configuration file has been updated*

 Once a configuration file has been completed, a development release is created.